 where w is the vector of network link weights and $\Phi(\cdot)$ the objective function, which is unknown.
-Basically, in order to obtain the value of Φ for a given OSPF weight setting, we run modified Floyd Warshall's algorithm (modified to obtain equal cost paths also) to obtain the routing.
+Basically, in order to obtain the value of $\Phi$ for a given OSPF weight setting, we run modified Floyd Warshall's algorithm (modified to obtain equal cost paths also) to obtain the routing.
 Then the traffic is cast to obtain parameters of the aggregate packet arrival process and drop probability for every link $l \in \mathcal{L}$ using (13), (14), (15), (16), (17) and (18).
-Finally the value of Φ may be calculated by (11).
+Finally the value of $\Phi$ may be calculated by (11).
+Finding optimal OSPF link weights is an NP-hard problem even for a linear objective function [4].
+OLS uses RRS algorithm to obtain an optimal or near optimal link weight setting for the optimization problem given by (19).